 If I hit the table I can emphasize the objective---spilled water.
 Or I can pay attention to the subjective---pain and hardness.
 My experience of an event usually has both subjective and objective elements.

 At the moment I like three definitions of “valid”.
 The hard definition is the one the hard sciences like physics and chemistry try to use.
 A measurement is valid if it has a high correlation with whatever it purports to measure.
 For instance, the number on my bathroom scale correlates highly with other objective measurements of my weight.

 I use the soft definition of “valid” in my everyday life and when doing a soft science, such as psychology and sociology.
 Does the content of my subjective experience correlate well with objective data?
 Is the letter A I see on the eye chart really a letter A on the eye chart?

 My third definition of “valid” is everything I experience.
-The content may or may not be valid given the other two definitions but the experience itself just is, and the fundamental basis of everything I am and know.
+The content may or may not be valid given the other two definitions but the experience itself just is---the fundamental basis of everything I am and know.

-Which definition of “valid” is best depends on what I’m doing.
+Which definition of “valid” is best depends on what you're doing.
 I would emphasize the hard definition when doing a hard science or repairing my car.
 The soft definition when doing a soft science, or driving my car.
-Best go experience eating Key lime pie made with real Key limes, or in the back seat of my car with my girl friend.
+Best go experience eating Key lime pie made with real Key limes---or in the back seat with my girl friend.

 The gift of fantasy has meant more to me than my talent for absorbing positive knowledge.